The Stilt Fisherman Of Sri Lanka

 On the third week, which wasn’t much time to know the local fishing culture, I met some older fisherman by the coast, they were heading back after the early morning catch, with a small bucket filled with little fish, some bags and bait.
 They looked rough, not well dressed, not as colourful as the images I’ve saw, wearing rags and not very pleasant looking.
 This was my first impression, but deep inside I was just loving it.

-This finally felt real to me.
+This finally felt a little real to me.
 Why would you be dressed with a new turban, clean lined dhoti (Indian sarung), colourful head gear, when you are out fishing on stilts daily?
 It’s not easy work, your fashion don’t matter, you wear what is functional, the same thing everyday, till it is worn out.
 That is how daily life of a fisherman is usually, when you are out fishing, not trying to be photographed by paying tourist.

 They then invited me to come meet them the next morning, at 7am.
 I told them my intention, to photograph their day, they were pleased but not surprised.
 So I came back the next morning, with a fresh view of where I am, met some new faces and some familiar once, we had a quick tea and they started heading into the sea via a wooden jetty.
 One by one, took turns throughout the morning to sit on the stilt for like an hour.
 It’s usually starts earlier in the morning till about 9am.